-- With video switching now possible on the DISCOVERY PRO, the kit includes a small adaptor which plugs into the GoPro 30-pin bus connector to provide video output and even the possibility to charge the GoPro while in flight (disabled by default to protect the TBS CORE). - After assembling the camera gimbal frame, plug in the 3-pin molex connector from the GoPro adaptor to the gimbal IMU board.
+- With video switching now possible on the DISCOVERY PRO, the kit includes a small adaptor which plugs into the GoPro 30-pin bus connector to provide video output and the possibility to charge the GoPro while in flight. - After assembling the camera gimbal frame, plug in the 3-pin molex connector from the GoPro adaptor to the gimbal IMU board.
 The IMU board just passes the video signal straight through to the CORE/video switcher input, in an uncluttered fashion.